-How to install RetroPie on Raspberry Pi
+How to install RetroPie on Raspberry Pi in 2019

 - Pick the RetroPie image you downloaded and press OK.

-- Pick your SD card with the middle button (if it's not showing the right one, click it then double check it then triple check it).
+- Pick your SD card with the middle button (if it's not showing the right one, click it to change things, then double-check it then triple check it).

 - Click the button that says Flash! and let it do its thing.